Axway/amplify-central/content/en/docs/connect_manage_environ/connect_aws_gateway/deploy-embedded-agents.md

 ### Step 3: Run the agents' configure procedure

 The Axway Central CLI will guide you through the configuration of the agents.
-Please see [Embedded AWS API Gateway agents setup](/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup/) for the prerequisite setup on AWS.
+See [Embedded AWS API Gateway agents setup](/docs/connect_manage_environ/connect_aws_gateway/embedded-aws-agent-setup/) for the prerequisite setup on AWS.

-To start the configuration procedure, run the following command:
+Run the following command to start the configuration procedure:

 ```shell
 axway central install agents